SOLDES

 It's an antidote for weariness that is inspiring, practical, and, often hilarious.
 It is about growing old and staying rad.
 It's a feverish reading experience that makes you put down the book, get out there, and move.
 Whether hurtling down a mountain side, running your first 10K race, or taking your career to new heights, Kotler challenges us to test ourselves, surpass our limits, and achieve our own impossible, whatever it might be.

-Part personal journey, part science experiment, part how-to guide, Kotler takes us on his punk rock, high-velocity joy-ride for a better life in spite-and often in defiance of-the perceived limitations of the aging human body.
+Part personal journey, part science experiment, and part how-to guide for applying the latest in neuroscience and aging, Kotler takes us on his punk rock, high-velocity joy-ride for a better life in spite-and often in defiance of-the perceived limitations of the aging human body.
+Kotler's ass-on-the-line experiment reveals a new playbook for aging with grit: Actionable Strategies: Learn the science-backed techniques Kotler used to progress from beginner to park skier in his fifties, turning theory into high-stakes practice.